Explore the program:

 About the Play

 Our play opens with the people celebrating Caesar’s victory and during the Feast of Lupercal.
-Many Romans admire him—but some leaders are disgusted with Caesar’s consolidation of power and feel the need to act.
+Many Romans admire Caesar—but some leaders are disgusted with his consolidation of power and feel the need to act.

-A group of senators spurred by Cassius conspire to stop Caesar.
+A group of senators spurred by Cassius plots to stop Caesar.
 To be successful, Cassius needs the respected, even-handed Brutus to join the conspiracy.
-Brutus is conflicted: she cares about Caesar, but believes the Roman Republic is in danger of becoming a monarchy.
+Brutus, who we have gendered female, is conflicted: she cares about Caesar, but believes the Roman Republic is in danger of becoming a monarchy.
 She is ultimately persuaded that assassinating Caesar will protect the Republic.
 The conspirators see themselves as acting for the “common good,” even as their secrecy and manipulation suggest how easily republican ideals can be compromised by ambition, jealousy, and fear.

 The dramatic assassination—one of the most notorious moments in history and carefully orchestrated by the conspirators—backfires politically.
-Seven senators stab Caesar to death in public on the Ides of March.
-After he is killed, Brutus speaks at his funeral to justify the act as a defense of the republic, but she speaks with reason, not passion.
+In our version, seven senators stab Caesar to death in public on the Ides of March.
+After he is killed, Brutus speaks at Caesar’s funeral to justify the act as a defense of the republic, but she speaks with reason, not passion.
 Then Mark Antony, Caesar’s ally, speaks to the crowd.
 Through rousing verse (poetic speech) and emotional timing, he turns the crowd into an angry mob against the conspirators.

 The city erupts, leaving Antony, Octavius (Caesar’s heir), and Lepidus (another of Caesar’s allies) to collude against Brutus and Cassius’s faction as Rome descends into yet another civil war.

 Julius Caesar is not a simple story with clear heroes and villains.
-Instead of promoting one side over the other, Shakespeare invites us decide for ourselves whether the conspirators were justified or reckless and foolish.
+Shakespeare sides neither with Caesar nor with Brutus but presents them both as humans with physical and mental strengths and weaknesses who make grave errors in judgment.
+Instead of promoting one side over the other, Shakespeare invites us to wrestle with the play’s ambiguities and paradoxes and decide for ourselves whether the conspirators were justified or reckless and foolish.

 The play raises a host of difficult questions: When does protecting republican freedom begin to undermine it?
 How do political leaders sway public opinion—through evidence, values, emotion, or fear?
 How do we differentiate between a good speaker and a good leader?
 How do we address the inequities that continue to exist even in a republic?
 What responsibilities do citizens have in moments of uncertainty?
 And once violence enters politics, can a society ever find its former stability?